 Where all the checks and processing at Table 5.9 of the TMAD are successful, the S1SP generates a Migration Common Validation File with the same Migration Header as that of the Migration Common File.
 The S1SP undertakes the checks described in Table 5.10, should one of those checks fail for a SMETS1 Installation, the S1SP shall append the SMETS1 Installation element in the Migration Common Validation File to detail the FailedStepNumber and the SupportingData.
 This file is then sent to the Requesting Party and the DCO.

-The failure will be included in the next Migration Authorisation Completion Response file which is generated by the Requesting Party based on information in the S1SP Commissioning File.
-The DCC will communicate all SMETS1 Installation level validation errors to the affected Users through report number 6 in the Migration Reporting Regime ‘Migration Authorisation Outcomes for the Previous Migration Day’.
+The failure will be included in the next Migration Authorisation Completion Response file which is generated by the Requesting Party based on information in the Migration Common Validation File.

+The following supplier facing report, detailed in the Migration Reporting Regime, confirms the Reason Codes as per Appendix A.1:

+Report 6 – ‘Migration Authorisation Outcomes for the Previous Migration Day’.

 The suggested action on the Responsible Supplier is to review the validation failures with the relevant SMSO and correct the data as appropriate.
 Even though this will be a User led investigation, DCC can provide support (e.g. raise Registration Data Incidents).